 - If completed previous CPE, submit all final evaluations and a sample verbatim.

-- $500 tuition per unit (application fee is applied toward tuition).
+- $500 tuition per unit with $25 application fee applied toward total amount.

 Tips for Completing the Application: